-We’ve narrowed down hundreds of submissions to bring you 35 B2B innovators who have been leading the charge in creative revenue generation.
-Now it’s up to you to choose who will be crowned as an Innovator of the Year at the B2B Sales & Marketing Exchange event in October.
+We’ve narrowed down hundreds of submissions to bring you 30 B2B innovators who have been leading the charge in creative revenue generation.
+Now it’s up to you to choose who will be crowned as an Innovator of the Year at the B2B Sales & Marketing Exchange event on October 26-28.

 Below you’ll find a short snippet detailing the coveted success and innovation these marketing and sales professionals have accomplished.
 Check them out below and cast your vote before the October 23 deadline!
 Demand Gen Report will then spotlight the top five winners as Innovators of the Year at our Best In B2B awards ceremony at the event.

 Click to learn more about each B2B innovator.